Find quick answers to your questions about volunteering with Camphill

 How do I apply for a visa?

-In U.S. communities, the most typical visas issued to volunteers are B1 visitor visas.
+In U.S. communities, the most typical visas issued to volunteers are B1 volunteer visas.

 Camphill Academy students arrive on F1 student visas.